 Administrative Services Bureau

 Executive Services and the Administrative Services Bureau (ASB) provides a variety of functions and services which support the entire Juvenile Probation Department, as well as the Juvenile Court.
-Executive Services includes the office of the Chief Juvenile Probation Officer and his team: Deputy Chiefs Michaella Heslin and Sarah Murillo, Chief of Staff Teresa Tschupp, and Interim Executive Assistant Christina Barbarisi.
+Executive Services includes the office of the Chief Juvenile Probation Officer and his team: Deputy Chiefs Michaella Heslin and Sarah Murillo, Chief of Staff Teresa Tschupp, and Executive Assistant Christina Barbarisi.

 Research and Planning (RAPS)

 The Research and Planning Services (RAPS) Division provides data and analysis for a variety of stakeholders, statistical reporting for County and State entities, and survey design and implementation.
 In addition, a Quality Assurance Team is available to provide training and assistance with specific data elements to ensure the validity of For questions related to View RAPS published reports.